The History of Tai Chi: From Ancient China to Global Practice

 Tai Chi (also written as Tai Chi Chuan or Taijiquan) is an ancient Chinese martial art with a rich and complex history that blends martial techniques with philosophical principles.
-Here’s an overview of its development through the centuries:
+Here’s an overview of its development through the centuries and its journey to the United States.

 Origins and Legendary Beginnings